ntop/n2disk/wireshark/extcap/README.md

 by clicking on the gear icon of the corresponding interface, and set a capture filter as on a standard interface if needed.

+Please note that in order to use the "nDPI inspection" feature, ndpiReader (part of nDPI) should be installed on the remote machine.